carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ## Inferring Default Values

 The exact values specified in Schema are the defaults (with one notable exception — arrays — which are [detailed below](#inferring-defaults-for-arrays)).
-This ensures that all nodes are initialized with values, with reasonable defaults.

 Configuration Consumers should specify in their data values file only those values which vary from the default, reducing risk of errors and generally making configuration easier to maintain.